The Growing Place

 This stunning, compact evergreen shrub is bathed in clusters of beautiful red funnel shaped blooms with wavy edges every spring, and has loads of interest for the rest of the year; an excellent choice to mass in groupings as a focal point of the garden

 Bixby Azalea is bathed in stunning clusters of lightly-scented red trumpet-shaped flowers at the ends of the branches from mid to late spring, which emerge from distinctive dark red flower buds.
-It has dark green foliage which emerges light green in spring.
+It has dark green evergreen foliage which emerges light green in spring.
 The oval leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Bixby Azalea is an open multi-stemmed evergreen shrub with a mounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.